top of page

 craig_head_Berlin_grey.jpg

-Dr Craig O'Neill is a rock doctor/geophysicist, and planetary scientist, and is an Associate Professor of Geophysics and Remote Sensing at QUT, Brisbane.
-He previously worked in consulting, employing ninja-like computational geoscience skills to big-scale renewable projects, cutting edge geophysics development, and groundwater solutions for regional communities.
+Prof Craig O'Neill is a rock doctor/geophysicist, and planetary scientist, and is a Professor of Geophysics and Remote Sensing at QUT, Brisbane.
+He previously worked in consulting, combining computational geoscience skills and monitoring technologies to big-scale renewable projects, cutting edge geophysics development, and groundwater solutions for regional communities.

 He was at Macquarie University, Sydney, from 2006-2021, both as an an associate professor and Director of the Macquarie Planetary Research Centre.
 Prior to that he held research positions at Rice University, Monash University, and Sydney University.